 25 Murdock recorded that he was sick in bed one week and finally traded his watch for a wagon ride to Chariton from a man named William Ivy (Robinson and Garrett, A Commentary, 2:183-184).
-26 JSP, D2:44.

-7 ride upon horses.
+- 4 hold a meeting and rejoice together.
+The brethren were not only to continue to Missouri but were to hold a meeting upon arrival, which would include a sacramental experience.
+This was to be done to fulfill a promise that the faithful would be "preserved and rejoice together in the land of Missouri" (v.
+6; compare D&C 52:42-43). - 5 declare glad tidings.
+Once they held the meeting, they were free to return home as they desired, except that they were to preach among "the congregations of the wicked" the glad tidings of the Restoration. - 6 I, the Lord, have brought you together.
+Traveling across hundreds of miles of open territory on different schedules and with no means of communication, the chances of these brethren meeting up were small.
+The Lord confirmed that he brought them together to "rejoice together in the land of Missouri." - 7 ride upon horses.
 The Lord had no objection to the use or horses or wagons ("chariots") to keep the work moving.
-The key was to have a "thankful heart in all things."

-8 according to judgment and the directions of the Spirit.
-Church leaders, teachers, and parents learn quickly that both personal judgment and the guidance of the Holy Spirit are essential to our success in the Church.

-9 the kingdom is yours.
+The key was to have a "thankful heart in all things." - 8 according to judgment and the directions of the Spirit.
+Church leaders, teachers, and parents learn quickly that both personal judgment and the guidance of the Holy Spirit are essential to our success in the Church. - 9 the kingdom is yours.
 What an amazing blessing for this small group of priesthood holders in a little town in Missouri in 1831, just sixteen months after the Church was organized.